-Pressure groups are treasured by representative democracies like the USA and the UK because it gives ordinary people a chance to voice their views and be heard - even when it’s not time to vote.
+Pressure groups are treasured by representative democracies like the USA and the UK because they give ordinary people a chance to voice their views and be heard—even when it’s not time to vote.

 Pressure groups allow us to influence the government and so let us become more directly involved with how things are run in our lives.